Richard C. Woodbridge

 Beyond Fox Rothschild

-Dick currently serves as the president of the Princeton University Class of 1965 (2005-Present) and was elected to the Executive Committee of University Alumni Council in 2008.
+Dick served as the president of the Princeton University Class of 1965 (2005-2010) and was elected to the Executive Committee of University Alumni Council in 2008.
 He has also been elected to the Trustee Selector Committee at The Lawrenceville School in 2008.

 Honors and Awards